TFillary/Marble-Maze/README.md

 # Marble-Maze
-## Raspberry Pi with a Pirate Audio HAT and a gyro sensor
+## Raspberry Pi with a Pirate Audio HAT and a gyro sensor implementation of a Marble Maze

 Features:
   - Generates random mazes from easy to difficult, scaled to fit the screen